basho/basho_docs/source/languages/en/riak/ops/advanced/backends/leveldb.md

 ```

 #### Block Device Scheduler

 Beginning with the 2.6 kernel, Linux gives you a choice of four I/O [elevator models](http://www.gnutoolbox.com/linux-io-elevator/).
 We recommend using the NOOP elevator.
 You can do this by changing the scheduler on the Linux boot line: `elevator=noop`.

 #### ext4 Options

 The ext4 filesystem defaults include two options that increase integrity but slow performance.
 Because Riak's integrity is based on multiple nodes holding the same data, these two options can be changed to boost LevelDB's performance.
 We recommend setting: `barrier`=0 and `data`=writeback.

 #### CPU Throttling

 If CPU throttling is enabled, disabling it can boost LevelDB performance in some cases.

 #### No Entropy

 If you are using https protocol, the 2.6 kernel is widely known for stalling programs waiting for SSL entropy bits.
 If you are using https, we recommend installing the [HAVEGE](http://www.irisa.fr/caps/projects/hipsor/) package for pseudorandom number generation.

 #### clocksource

-We recommend setting "clocksource=hpet" on your linux kernel's `boot` line.
+We recommend setting `clocksource=hpet` on your Linux kernel's `boot` line.
 The TSC clocksource has been identified to cause issues on machines with multiple physical processors and/or CPU throttling.

 #### swappiness